Code-Institute-Submissions/webzone-milestone-project-three/README.md

 * A user could access the Edit post page and could actually delete a post without signing-in.
 All the user needed to do was to click on a post to view it.
 Then on the Url, replace the word "view_post" with "edit_post" or "delete_post".
 To solve this problem I wrote a login required decorator and passed it to some @app.routes.
 Now if a user who is not signed-in tries to carry out any action which requires a user to sign-in, A flash message will apppear on screen saying `You need to sign in first`

 * A user in session could edit and delete post created by others eventhough I added the login_required decorator.
-To solve this problem I used and "if else" statement to check if the creator of the post is the currently signed-in user.
+To solve this problem I used an "if else" statement to check if the creator of the post is the currently signed-in user.
 If the result is true the user will be able to edit or delete a post.
 And if the result is false then the user won't be able to edit or delete the post.

-* A user who is not signed-in could also access the Create post page but with the implementaion of the login_required decorator this is no longer possible.
+* A user who is not signed-in could also access the Create post page but with the implementation of the login_required decorator this is no longer possible.

+* I had a problem with my post images having the same with on the home page but the problem was simply as a result of the fact that I was mixed up with my css.
+I have rectified the mistake and now all pictures have the same with as expected on the home page.

+* A major problem I faced was displaying the post content on the view post page as multiple paragraphs.
+In the create post form I used ´<text-area></text-area>´ to request for the post content from a user but in the view post form I used a ´<p></p>´ tag to render the post content.
+I realised that eventhough I typed in the post content as multiple paragraphs with a lot of line breaks, the post content was been displayed as one big block of text and it was quite difficult to read.
+To solve this problem, I  decided to use ´<pre></pre>´ tag to render the post content on the view post page.
+I will learn about better ways to solve this problem in the future.

 ### Unresolved Errors

 * There is no default picture for post image.
 If the post image url is not correct the image will appear broken and the post card will look messy.
 I acknowlegde that this can lead to poor user experience.
 I would like to work on this to render a default or plan b image if a user's post image link appears to be broken.
+For the main time I have added ´background-color: #808080´ which will be visible only if the image is broken.

 * I tried to implement pagination and it resulted to many errors which I did  not manage to fix on time before submitting this project.
-I decided to remove the pagination code completely from the app.
+I decided to remove the pagination code completely from the source code.
 I acknowlegde that a blogging app like WEBZONE without pagination can result to poor user experience because users have to scroll down to view all post.
 I am currently learning about pagination and will implement it on all my upcoming projects.

-* All post image does not appear to have the same width.
-It would be good for the user interface if all posts' image on the home page have the same width.
-I was not able to resolve this error on time.
+I copied all my post contents and images from [Medium](https://medium.com/) and I realised that they did not implement pagination.
+But I think my app might be more user-friendly with pagination.

 ## Deployment